Underworlds Compared: Hades, Patala, and Naraka

 Tone of Patala

-Patala was not a realm of torment but of hidden beauty and mystery.
-It symbolized the depths of desire, temptation, and power — radiant yet dangerous.
-It was a place where light and darkness coexisted.
+Patala was a realm not defined by torment but rather by hidden beauty and mystery.
+It symbolized the depths of desire, temptation, and power — elements that were both radiant and dangerous at the same time.
+This place was unique because light and darkness coexisted there, creating an intricate tapestry of allure and caution.

 🔥 Naraka: The Realm of Punishment